 Thankfully, the “calendar wars” of Windows 8 are in the past.
 It’s once again possible to operate your diary using built-in Windows tools.

 But just because you can use the Windows app, it doesn’t mean you should.
 You have options!
 Depending on your workflow, some of them might even be preferable to using the default Windows 10 Calendar app.

 Here’s a look at seven ways to view Google Calendar on your Windows desktop.
 Unfortunately, there’s no official Google Calendar app for Windows

-1. Add Google Calendar to the Windows Calendar App
+1. How to Add Google Calendar to the Windows Calendar App

-Before we discuss alternative methods, let’s quickly recap how to add your Google Calendar to the Windows Calendar app.
+To add your Google Calendar to the Windows Calendar app, do the following: